top of page

 This layered view of capitalism explains why so few side hustles become companies.
 Most never move past Level 1 or 2.
 They exchange time for money or operate within a market, but lack the tools, language, and confidence to build something investable.

-PFR exists to change that.
+Founder's Copilot exists to change that.
 We help bridge the gap between passion and platform, between personal ambition and institutional design.
 For example:

 • Content creators move from ad revenue to structured licensing models.